LettError/designSpaceRoboFontExtension/README.md

 ## Axes
 * Use the `+` button to create a new axis.
 * Rename the axis to what you need.
-If you type one of the registered OpenType axis names (*weight*, *width*, *optical*, *slant* or *italic*) the tag will be filled in automatically and a comforting `✓` appears next to the axis name to indicate this is indeed a standard axis.
+If you type one of the registered OpenType axis names (*weight*, *width*, *optical*, *slant* or *italic*, all lowercase) the tag will be filled in automatically and a comforting `✓` appears next to the axis name to indicate this is indeed a standard axis.
 * Minimum value, maximum value are the boundaries of the axis.
 * Default is the default value on the axis for new instances.
 * For unregistered axes you'll be able to add a *labelname*.
 This name is intended for user-facing UI labeling.
 It will use `xml:lang="en"` for these entries.
+This field is not yet fully supported in the varlib tools.

 ## Masters
 * Use the `+` button to add masters: a file dialog will appear and you can select a UFO.